• Skip to primary navigation

 🧾 Ingredients

-Ingredients with labels.
+Ingredients for peanut butter chocolate oats with labels.

 • Chia seeds: I added chia seeds for some protein and fiber.
 You can leave them out if you like.

 • Salt: To enhance the flavors and bring out the sweetness of the maple syrup.
+I like to sea salt.

 📖 Variations / Additions